Up to 14 hours of CPD available.

 What you'll learn

-The two day course will give attendees a practical knowledge of digital marketing that will allow them to effectively plan, implement and measure their digital activity.
+The two day course will you a practical knowledge of digital marketing that will allow you to effectively plan, implement and measure digital activity.
 Attendees will leave the course being able to:

 - Understand the latest trends and techniques in digital marketing